+i.)
+The mill has appointed a contractor to do the desilting work and reconstructing the broken bund between effluent pond Number 3 and 4.
+The completion of the work will be followed up during re-certification visit. ii.)
+The Company may wish to consider repair the small crack at the diesel tank bund and oil trap in lubricant storage.
 Empty agrochemical containers reused for preparing pre-mixed diluted chemical for circle spraying.
 EFB recycled and applied in the field as organic fertilizer.
 Shell and fiber is recycled at mill as renewable energy source.
-Mill waste water POME is recycled for land application and complies to the permit regulation.
+Mill waste water POME is recycled for land application and complies with the permit regulation.